Anaskhan738/music-store-sql-analysis/README.md

 - ✅ Created a relational database with 11 tables
 - ✅ Solved 11 business questions using SQL
-- ✅ Self-learned project using YouTube & practice

 ## 📊 Key Business Questions Answered